Bill Sinkin

-William R. Sinkin (May 19, 1913 – February 3, 2014) was an American community activist for equality, international cooperation and alternative energy in San Antonio.
+William Rashall Sinkin (May 19, 1913 – February 3, 2014) was an American community activist for equality, international cooperation and alternative energy in San Antonio.

 Personal life

 William Sinkin was born in San Antonio, Texas, on May 19, 1913, the son of Nathan and Bella Rashall Sinkin.
 While he studied at San Antonio College, he was a Phi Theta Kappa honor society charter member.
 After he earned a business degree in 1934 from the University of Texas, he began working at his father's wholesale clothing manufacturing company, where he sold khaki pants for $9 a dozen to dry goods stores across Texas.
 Soon after, he entered banking and became remarkably successful.
-In 1942, he married Fay Sinkin, who was known for her longstanding commitment to public health and water issues.
+In 1942, he married Fay Bloom, who was known for her longstanding commitment to public health and water issues.
 Fay died in 2009.
 After retiring from banking in 1987, he signed on with UTSA as a financial consultant and opened his own consulting firm, William R. Sinkin and Associates.